Halloween Safety Tips from Danville Police

-This is a reproduction of a Nixle post from Danville, CA Police Department.
-Halloween should be a time of fun and excitement—but that doesn’t mean we can every forget that Safety is #1!
+Halloween should be a time of fun and excitement—but that doesn’t mean we can ever forget that safety is #1!

 An adult should always accompany young children.
 If older children will be trick-or-treating alone, be sure to review the route with them beforehand and plan on scheduling check-in times.
 Be sure trick-or-treaters are only visiting homes where porch lights are on and never enter a home or a car for a treat.

 Notify law enforcement immediately if you notice any suspicious or unlawful activity.